Scaled & Efficient Supervised Learning with AutoML

 In continuation of the binary classification project hypothetically chartered by the Blue Moon Brewing Company 12 year ago, this project is a longitudinal study to re-validate the relevance of Blue Moon’s STP (Segmentation, Targeting, Positioning) marketing strategy on today’s evolving beer consumers.

 The objective of this data analysis is the same: to infer whether demographic data around gender, age, marital status, and income continue to indicate a consumer preference for light beer.
-To achieve this, I collected survey data from 1,500 beer consumers.
+To achieve this, I (again, hypothetically) collected survey data from 1,500 beer consumers.
 Employing automated machine learning (AutoML), this project explores broad alternative classification methods, beyond a baseline logistic regression that was applied in the prior project.

 Data Understanding